What are security tokens? Here’s everything you need to know

 - Fractional ownership – it’s possible to fraction security tokens into almost infinitesimal small units.
 For example, a real estate property that costs GBP 500,000 might not be an affordable investment for one person.
 But if this right to ownership is represented by 500,000 security tokens that can be fractioned, a company can offer the opportunity to many people where each of them invests a small amount of money in return for partial ownership of the property.

 - Global adoption – security tokens can potentially enjoy fast worldwide adoption and become integrated into various distribution platforms, as long as they’re implemented using an interoperable standard.
-Naturally, compliance with different laws and regulations is a key aspect of the global expansion of security tokens.
+Naturally, compliance with different laws and regulations is a key aspect of their global expansion.

 - New opportunities on the market – until recently, traditional banks and financial services institutions held a monopoly over issuing of financial products.
 Since any licensed legal entity can issue security tokens, the market will open to new players, resulting in price competition, which will be beneficial for its participants.